Does it feel like your intuition is battling against your analytical mind? Is intuition the opposite of logic? Or is the relationship something else?

 This process involves deriving predictions from data to form a hypothesis.
 Those seeking the truth develop conclusions and predictions using this process.
 It’s a never-ending process.
 They continue to carry out experiments based on those predictions to see if the results are repeatable.
 They expand their knowledge and revise conclusions when they find new data.

 A hypothesis is a prediction about how something will act.
-A hypothesis can be narrow or broad.
-Scientists test hypotheses by conducting experiments.
-Under modern interpretations, a scientific theory or hypothesis must be falsifiable.
+It can be narrow or broad.
+Scientists test theories by conducting experiments.
+Under modern interpretations, a scientific theory must be falsifiable.
 In other words, the hypothesis must be something others can replicate.
 This process helps us learn how to reject those preaching fiction as truth.
 If there is no proof, the conclusions are invalid.

-Common sense and logic are keys to the analytical powers of the mind.
-But this is only half of the story.
-There is another way of gaining knowledge that is just as powerful, using intuition.
+Common sense and logic are keys to the mind’s analytical powers, but this is only half of the story.
+There is another way of gaining knowledge that is just as powerful.
+This other tool for obtaining insight is intuition.

 Intuitive Breakthroughs of Insight